 Windows 7: The Best Windows Yet

-Windows 7 boot screen The Windows 7 boot screen.
+The Windows 7 boot screen.
 It’s an animated glowing flag.

 Windows 7 is the best Windows yet, I mean it.
 I haven’t personally checked the resource consumption in relation to XP, but everything is fast and responsive.
 I still don’t believe the boot time, it’s way faster than XP at any rate.
 I’m not going to explain all of Windows 7’s features as there are many blogs out there describing Windows 7 in excruciating detail, but I’ll focus on the features I truly find helpful.